The Student Services and Amenities Fee (SSAF) is charged each semester to fund non-academic services and to support programs at the University.

 Find out more about the SSAF, including the payment schedule and how it's allocated.

-International students who apply to study onshore need to pay an application processing fee of A$125.
+International students who apply to study onshore need to pay a non-refundable application processing fee of A$125.
 The fee covers all applications made within one year (two semesters or four research periods).

 You can pay the fee by Visa or MasterCard by completing the secure online credit card payment screen at the end of the online application form; please note credit card surcharges (pdf, 97KB) apply.